HarryVid/Checkbox-Classification/README.md

 ## Note

-For inference, only one image at a time is added for testing due to time constraints.
-However, this feature can be easily extended to handle multiple images later on.

-Feel free to explore the codebase and provide any feedback or improvements.
+Feel free to explore the codebase and provide any feedback or improvements or ask any questions.
+Again due to time constraints I have not implemented the Dockerfile as mentioned in the project please let me know if you would like to see this as well at a later date.
 ```